 3. Real Estate Investment Trusts

-Real Estate Investment Trusts or REITs are another subcategories of investments that pay out predictable dividends.
+Real Estate Investment Trusts or REITs are another category of investments that pay out predictable dividends.
 REITs are regulated and have a distribution policy of not less than 90% of their net profit in most parts of the world.

 Due to that, they are one of the categories that investors might find easies to understand and want to have in their portfolios.
-REITs are basically landlords collecting rental from their investment properties.
+REITs are basically landlords collecting rentals from their investment properties.
 After netting off all expenses, unitholders usually would enjoy the net profits which come in the form of cash distributions.

 Why Are They Different?